emiinacio/emiinacio/README.md

 </a>
 <hr>

-My name is Emily Inácio and I'm a Full Stack Developer.
+My name is Emily Inácio and I'm a Frontend Developer.
 </br>

-<p>✅ HTML / CSS / Javascript / Node.js / Express
+<p>✅ HTML / CSS / Javascript / Node.js
-    / PostgreSQL

 <p>📕 Learning Vue.js